Louisiana Oyster Trail

-The Jefferson Convention and Visitors Bureau, Inc. and the Louisiana Tourism Recovery Program created the Jefferson Parish Louisiana Oyster Trail in 2012.
+The Jefferson Convention & Visitors Bureau, Inc. and the Louisiana Tourism Recovery Program created the Louisiana Oyster Trail in 2012.
 The trail is an experience focusing on Jefferson Parish restaurants serving Louisiana Oysters!
-Visitors and locals alike will experience the local flavor, and as “lagniappe” (a little something extra) get to enjoy the whimsy of each participating restaurant’s 3-foot tall oyster sculpture hand-painted with the flare of a local artist!
+Visitors and locals alike will experience local flavor, and as “lagniappe” (a little something extra) get to enjoy the whimsy of each participating restaurant’s 3-foot tall oyster sculpture hand-painted with flare by a local artist!

-Presently ‘the trail’ has 23 participating restaurants, and continues to grow which means more great oyster eateries are showcased and more Louisiana oysters are eaten in a variety of ways!
+Presently the Trail has 23 participating restaurants, and continues to grow which means more great oyster eateries are showcased and more Louisiana oysters are eaten in a variety of ways!
 The Louisiana Oyster Trail spans the parish extending from restaurants in the metropolitan areas surrounding Lake Pontchartrain & the Mississippi River all the way to the Gulf of Mexico!
 A Louisiana Oyster Trail brochure with a map indicating locations is available by clicking here.
 Please note, not all participating locations are represented in this brochure due to publication date.
-A complete list of participating restaurants.

 If you would like a copy of the Louisiana Oyster Trail brochure mailed to you, please click here.

-Many of the participating chefs have provided recipes!
-Get recipes to whet your appetite for more…trust us, once you “sample” one of these great recipes you will want more!
+Many of the participating chefs have provided recipes to whet your appetite…trust us, once you “sample” one of these great recipes, you will want more!

 PEARLS OF WISDOM…